wordofwarning/wordofwarning.org/current/2016-emergency/index.md

 Venue (Z-arts) Tel: 0161 232 6089

 #### What people have said about Emergency
 >• *Great to have such exciting off beat talent.*<br>• *…genuinely amazing that this is still going giving new/different acts a platform to work from.*<br>• *Really important event for NW artists — safe space to experiment.
-Unlocks hidden gems*<br>• *I was thoroughly disappointed.
-What a waste of my time and petrol.
-I enjoy the arts with a passion but yesterday was a terrible waste of time and money.
-I thought the organisation was poor.
-I thought the demolition project was OK but what was the woman under the sheep fleece supposed to be doing?
-I found the experience quite disturbing.*<br>[Audience Feedback from 2015](/archive/2015-emergency)
+Unlocks hidden gems*<br>• *I was thoroughly disappointed… I found the experience quite disturbing.*<br>[Audience Feedback from 2015](/archive/2015-emergency)
 Emergency 2015 was a [Guardian top theatre ticket](http://www.theguardian.com/stage/theatreblog/2015/sep/28/romola-garai-fun-palaces-pomona-theatre-top-tickets).

 #### Access Information